SIDM Alumni Feature: Remus Low

 Published on 30 Jun 2020

-Wonder how it is like working as an animator on a Scooby Doo?
+Wonder what it's like working as an animator on a Scooby Doo movie?

 Curious about life after SIDM and National Service?

-We spoke to our SIDM Alumnus Remus Low to find out more about his job at ReelFX, his journey from NYP to where he is now and some words of advice he has for aspiring animators!
+We spoke to our SIDM Alumnus, Remus Low, to find out more about his job at ReelFX, his journey from NYP to where he is now, and what words of advice he has for aspiring animators!

-Remus graduated from NYP Diploma in Digital Media Design (Animation) in 2014.
+Remus graduated from NYP's Diploma in Digital Media Design (Animation) in 2014.

-After graduating, he had a couple of months before entering National Service, where he took the initiative to apply for an internship with Omens Studios (an award-winning animation and interactive studio based in Singapore) and managed to get in.
-During his time with Omens he worked on animation for TV series.
+After graduating, he had a couple of months before entering National Service (NS), and he took the initiative to apply for an internship with Omens Studios (an award-winning animation and interactive studio based in Singapore) and managed to get in.
+During his time with Omens, he worked on animation for TV series.

-After completing his National Service, he applied at various studios and ultimately, was accepted at Cum Creative (which was setup by a fellow NYP SIDM Alumni).
+After completing his NS, he applied to various studios and, was ultimately accepted at Cum Creative (which was setup by a fellow NYP SIDM Alumnus).

-During his first year with Cum Creative Remus also took part in NYP’s Earn & Learn programme taking classes and working at the studio simultaneously.
-During his second year, he took an Animation online course on Animschool for 1.5 years furthering his education and preparing his demoreel for his next big move leading him to where he is now at ReelFX, based in Canada.
+During his first year with Cum Creative, Remus also took part in NYP’s Earn & Learn programme taking classes and working at the studio at the same time.
+During his second year, he took an online animation course with Animschool for 1.5 years; furthering his education and preparing the demoreel for his next big move, which led him to where he is now - at ReelFX, based in Canada.